 Kashi Vishwanath Corridor

 Now the government has started a new project named Kashi Vishwanath corridor.
-In this project, they will beautify the neighborhood and making an open passage from temple to Manikarnika Ghat.
+In this project, they will beautify the neighborhood and making an open passage from the temple to Manikarnika Ghat.

 For this project government had shifted the residents and shopkeepers of surrounding areas.
 Shops and houses in the alleyways are demolished for this project.
 According to some reports, local people are very upset about this move because they have no choice but to leave their houses.